mibzman/gmitohtml/CONFIGURATION.md

 Files `localhost.crt` and `localhost.key` are generated.
 Rename these files to match the domain where the certificate will be used.

+## Allow file:// access

+By default, local files are not served by gmitohtml.
+When executed with the `--allow-file` argument, local files may be accessed via `file://`.

+For example, to view `/home/dioscuri/sites/gemlog/index.gmi`, navigate to `file:///home/dioscuri/sites/gemlog/index.gmi`.

 # Example config.yaml

 ```yaml